Human extinction: History of thought

-Early history of thinking about human extinction
+Early history

 Before the 18th and 19th centuries, the possibility that humans or other organisms could become extinct was viewed with scepticism.
 It contradicted the principle of plenitude, a doctrine that all possible things exist.
 The principle traces back to Aristotle, and was an important tenet of Christian theology.
-Ancient Western philosophers such as Plato, Aristotle, and Lucretius wrote of the end of humankind only as part of a cycle of renewal.
-Later philosophers such as Al-Ghazali, William of Ockham, and Gerolamo Cardano expanded the study of logic and probability and began discussing abstract possible worlds, including a world without humans.
+Ancient philosophers such as Plato, Aristotle, and Lucretius wrote of the end of humankind only as part of a cycle of renewal.
+Marcion of Sinope was a proto-protestant who advocated for antinatalism that could lead to human extinction.
+Later philosophers such as Al-Ghazali, William of Ockham, and Gerolamo Cardano expanded the study of logic and probability and began wondering if abstract worlds existed, including a world without humans.
 Physicist Edmond Halley stated that the extinction of the human race may be beneficial to the future of the world.

 The notion that species can become extinct gained scientific acceptance during the Age of Enlightenment in the 17th and 18th centuries, and by 1800 Georges Cuvier had identified 23 extinct prehistoric species.
-The doctrine was further gradually undermined by evidence from the natural sciences, particular the discovery of fossil evidence of species that appeared to no longer exist, and the development of theories of evolution.
-In On the Origin of Species, Darwin discussed the extinction of species as a natural process and core component of natural selection.
-Notably, Darwin was skeptical of the possibility of sudden extinctions, viewing it as a gradual process.
-He held that the abrupt disappearances of species from the fossil record were not evidence of catastrophic extinctions, but rather were a function of unrecognised gaps in the record.
+The doctrine was further gradually bolstered by evidence from the natural sciences, particularly the discovery of fossil evidence of species that appeared to no longer exist, and the development of theories of evolution.
+In On the Origin of Species, Charles Darwin discussed the extinction of species as a natural process and a core component of natural selection.
+Notably, Darwin was skeptical of the possibility of sudden extinction, viewing it as a gradual process.
+He held that the abrupt disappearances of species from the fossil record were not evidence of catastrophic extinctions, but rather represented unrecognised gaps in the record.

 As the possibility of extinction became more widely established in the sciences, so did the prospect of human extinction.
-In the 19th century, human extinction became a popular topic in science (e.g., Thomas Robert Malthus's An Essay on the Principle of Population) and fiction (e.g., Mary Shelley's The Last Man).
-In 1863, a few years after Charles Darwin published On the Origin of Species, William King proposed that Neanderthals were an extinct species of the genus Homo.
+In the 19th century, human extinction became a popular topic in science (e.g., Thomas Robert Malthus's An Essay on the Principle of Population) and fiction (e.g., Jean-Baptiste Cousin de Grainville's The Last Man).
+In 1863, a few years after Darwin published On the Origin of Species, William King proposed that Neanderthals were an extinct species of the genus Homo.
 The Romantic authors and poets were particularly interested in the topic.
-Lord Byron wrote about the extinction of life on earth in his 1816 poem "Darkness", and in 1824 envisaged humanity being threatened by a comet impact, and employing a missile system to defend against it.
+Lord Byron wrote about the extinction of life on Earth in his 1816 poem "Darkness", and in 1824 envisaged humanity being threatened by a comet impact, and employing a missile system to defend against it.
 Mary Shelley's 1826 novel The Last Man is set in a world where humanity has been nearly destroyed by a mysterious plague.
 At the turn of the 20th century, Russian cosmism, a precursor to modern transhumanism, advocated avoiding humanity's extinction by colonizing space.